fujitake/smart-building-quick-start-kit/devices/hlds-lidar/README.en.md

     - ``lidar_position_sensor_observer.py``
     - ``lidar_inout_sensor_observer.py``

-1. Create a ``.env`` file in the same directory as the set of the scripts, and configure the information about your MQTT broker.
+1. Create a ``.env`` file in the same directory as set of the scripts, and configure the information about your MQTT broker.
 ```.env
 MQTT_HOST = 'your-broker.com'
 MQTT_TOPIC = '/lidar/position' → For using "lidar_position_sensor_observer.py"